GuiBibeau/wen/README.md

 export { WenConnect as default } from "wen-connect";
 ```

+Add a WEN_SECRET environment variable in your `.env` file.
+It will be used to encrypt the JWT token.

 Now you should have access to the address in [getServerSideprops](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props).

 ```ts